What Other Parents Are Reading

 How Much Iron Do Kids Need?

 - Infants ages 7-12 months need 11 milligrams of iron a day.
-Babies younger than 1 year should be given iron-fortified cereal in addition to breast milk or an infant formula supplemented with iron.

 - Adolescent boys should be getting 11 milligrams of iron a day and adolescent girls should be getting 15 milligrams.
 (Adolescence is a time of rapid growth and teen girls need additional iron to replace what they lose monthly when they begin menstruating.)